 Pathway 1: Chinese Bilingual Teacher Education

-Applicants admitted into the program will become part of a cohort, in which students will work toward the 2-year "3-in-1" program.
-During the second year of the program, students who successfully complete the coursework will be assigned to local elementary or secondary schools for the student-teaching experience.
+The LMU Chinese Bilingual Teacher Education (CBTE) program prepares qualified Mandarin teachers to teach in both Chinese and English in K-12 bilingual immersion or foreign language classrooms.
+Prospective enrollees can complete the Bilingual Authorization in Mandarin, concurrently with an Elementary Education Multiple Subject Credential or a Secondary Single Subject Credential.
 The CBTE program meets the California teaching requirements through a research-based curriculum delivered by expert faculty.
 Small class sizes, along with the support and guidance from the faculty, administrators, and staff, will ultimately lead to the certification of Chinese teachers eligible to teach at any elementary or secondary school in California and in many other states.

 Pathway 2: Certificate in Teaching Mandarin – Professional Development

-Credentialed and non-credentialed and heritage language teacher candidates will complete this 4 hybrid course-series offered through LMU Extension for 12 credit hours.
+Credentialed and non-credentialed and heritage language teacher candidates complete this 4 hybrid course-series offered through LMU Extension for 12 credit hours.
 Upon completion of this Summer Institute, participants will:

 - Deepen knowledge and skills in teaching Chinese grammar (Chinese Grammar Pedagogy course);

-- Expand knowledge of content-based Mandarin language, with focus on the arts and movement education (Content-based Instruction in Mandarin and Methods in Content-Based Instruction); and
+- Expand knowledge of content-based Mandarin language, with a focus on the arts and movement education (Content-based Instruction in Mandarin and Methods in Content-Based Instruction); and

 - Apply new skills in content instruction in Mandarin and engage in reflection about their practices (Practicum in Mandarin).